freenas/freenas-docs/userguide/shell.rst

 select a different size.

-To copy text from shell, highlight the text, right-click, and select "Copy" from the right-click menu.
-To paste into the shell, click the "Paste" button, paste the text into the box that opens, and click the "OK" button to complete the paste operation.
+To copy text from shell, highlight the text, right-click, and select :guilabel:`Copy` from the right-click menu.
+To paste into the shell, click the :guilabel:`Paste` button, paste the text into the box that opens, and click the :guilabel:`OK` button to complete the paste operation.

 Shell provides history (use your up arrow to see previously entered commands and press :kbd:`Enter` to repeat the currently displayed